 Why did PhoneGap shut down?

-Progressive web apps were the real reason behind the shutdown of PhoneGap.
+PWA Development was the real reason behind the shutdown of PhoneGap.
 Another reason was the usage of PhoneGap got reduced.

 But, PWA also got replaced with better alternatives of PhoneGap.